 The Credit Union principally provides pension benefits to its eligible employees through the BC Credit Union Employees' Pension Plan.
 The Plan is a contributory, multiemployer, multidivisional registered pension plan governed by a Board of Trustees which is responsible for overseeing the management of the Plan, including the investment of the assets and administration of the benefits.
 The Credit Union is one of several employers participating in the 1.75% Defined Benefit Division of the Plan.
-As of December 31, 2019, this Division covered about 3,625 active employees and approximately 1,125 retired plan members, with reported assets of approximately \$847M.
+As of September 30, 2021, this Division covered about 3,500 active employees, 1,400 deferred members and approximately 1,330 retired plan members, with reported assets of approximately \$1,036 million.
 At least once every three years, an actuarial valuation is performed to assess the financial position of the Plan and the adequacy of the funding levels.
-The most recent actuarial valuation of the 1.75% Division of the Plan as at December 31, 2018 indicated a going concern surplus of \$31.6M and a solvency deficiency of \$99.5M, based on market value assets of approximately \$735M.
+The most recent actuarial valuation of the 1.75% Division of the plan as at December 31, 2018 indicated a going concern surplus of \$31.6 million and a solvency deficiency of \$99.5 million, based on market value assets of approximately \$735 million.
 Employer contributions to the Plan are established by the Trustees upon advice from the Plan's actuaries, including amounts to finance any solvency deficiencies over time.
-The next formally scheduled actuarial valuation is for the reporting date of December 31, 2021 although the Trustees have the discretion of conducting a valuation for an earlier reporting date.
+The next formally scheduled actuarial valuation is scheduled for December 31, 2021 with results expected to be available in September 2022.

-The amount contributed to the plan for 2019 was \$227,210 (2018 - \$239,572).
+The amount contributed to the plan for 2021 was \$192,974 (2020 - \$188,259).
 The contributions were made for current service and have been recognized in earnings.